slamora/brackets-wiki/CodeMirror-v4-Integration.md

 #### EditorCommandHandlers - 8 failures

+All 8 failures due to mismatched cursor/selection positions

 #### HTMLUtils Code Hints - 27  failures

 This stack occurs in the first test when creating a new empty editor: